CFelt22/aws-bootcamp-cruddur-2023/journal/week10.md

 ![toml](/journal/assets/tomlhosted1_w10.png "toml")

 ## Diagram
 We created a diagram of all the services deployed by the stacks and it shows how they interact with each others.
+This is the diagram created for the stacks that we built during this week.
+I used the trial of Lucid Chart to create it.
+I had free tier limitations.
 ![Diagram](/journal/assets/cfn1_w10.png "Diagram")